lanl/CODY/apps/MISH/hydro_c_oac/README.md

 Description
 -------

 This is a C implementation of a 2-D Godunov hydrocode using OpenACC.
-It is currently nonfunctional due to an unidentified bug that only occurs when running with OpenACC.

 Usage
 -----